Joyful woman sitting among Fall leaves

 It’s like taking the perfect photo.
 Maybe one tiny movement to the right catches that perfect angle where the light is absolutely breathtaking!

-If you have the power to create a negative mindset, you have the same power to create a positive mindset.
-Use visualization and positive energy to make the change.
+You have the same power to create a positive mindset that you do a negative one.
+So, use visualization and positive energy to make a healthy change.

 And leave damaging, chaotic thoughts behind to find beauty, hope, and joy in the future.